jogold/cloudstructs/src/email-receiver/README.md

     // code that defines or imports a Lambda function and receipt rule set

     new EmailReceiver(stack, 'EmailReceiver', {
-      recipients: ['support@cloudstructs.com'], // Process emails from this address
+      recipients: ['support@cloudstructs.com'], // Process emails sent to this address
       sourceWhitelist: '@amazon.com$', // Reject emails that are not from @amazon.com
       function: myFn,
       receiptRuleSet: myRuleSet,